learn-co-curriculum/learn-expert-improving-curriculum-on-learn/README.md

 ## Making a PR

 In some cases, the fix for the problem can be simple enough for you to make a PR on it.
-Make the PR, and in a comment, indicate that you're a Learn Expert and what the PR fixes.
+Make the PR, and follow the guidelines in the Issue section on how to write a good title.
+Then in a comment in the PR, indicate that you're a Learn Expert and what the PR fixes.
 Be as specific as you can.

 <p class='util--hide'>View <a href='https://learn.co/lessons/learn-expert-improving-curriculum-on-learn'>Learn Expert Improving Curriculum on Learn </a> on Learn.co and start learning to code for free.</p>